TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 </br>

-###  How could we actually optimise for performance in Lambda (while still taking the costs into consideration)?
+##  How could we actually optimise for performance in Lambda (while still taking the costs into consideration)?

 We had two options at hand:-

-####  Approach I was through setting provisioned concurrency
+###  Approach I --> Through setting provisioned concurrency

 We'd have a certain number of execution environments - or rather, lambda instances would be running **at all times**